 COVID-19 Plan of Action

 It has now been 18 months since we began our unprecedented journey through this pandemic with quick and decisive actions.
 VIPS remains deeply concerned about COVID-19 and its continuing spread across our communities.
-We knew early on that we must play a role in helping to contain this virus, protect the children and families we serve, as well as our own team members who have been traveling across two entire states to fulfill our mission.
-So, beginning March 13th, we started following the recommendations of the CDC, Governors of Kentucky and Indiana, and the Public Health Departments and employ the tools of masking, staying as socially distanced as possible, monitoring the health of clients and team members, and promoting vaccines amongst our team members.
+We continue to focus on the protection of the children and families we serve, as well as our own team members who have been traveling across two entire states to fulfill our mission.
+Accordingly, we follow the recommendations of the CDC, Leadership in Kentucky and Indiana, and the Public Health Departments and employ the tools of masking, staying as socially distanced as possible, monitoring the health of clients and team members, and promoting vaccines amongst our team members.
 VIPS is extremely proud to be able to say that over 90% of our team is currently vaccinated.

-As we celebrate our 35th anniversary, we know the next 12 months are critical and we need our VIPS supporters even more.
+As we strive for critical sustainability throughout this continued pandemic, we need our VIPS supporters even more.
 Please help us during this challenging time by continuing your existing pledges or donations.
 If you are not a monthly donor--now would be a great time to initiate a monthly gift.
 The families we serve depend on our teachers and we depend on you to help us in our critical mission to provide early intervention to every child with blindness or low vision.

 Learn how VIPS is navigating the current issues facing the non-profit community.

 View the live Q&A between Metro United Way and our VIPS Executive Director, Diane Nelson!
-Hear firsthand how VIPS is handling the COVID-19 crisis, racial injustice and our work in the nonprofit community.
+Hear firsthand how VIPS has handled the COVID-19 crisis, racial injustice, and our work in the nonprofit community.

 Current VIPS Program Updates